oullin/content/devops/shipping-seo-for-a-single-page-app-the-pragmatic-way.md

 > I added an **SEO generation engine** to our Go API.
 It renders crawler-friendly static pages using an embedded HTML template, JSON-LD, Open Graph, Twitter meta-tags, and a web manifest.
 > It’s driven from the API's CLI interface, with fresh env vars and a small router refactor to reuse fixtures for content.

+If you have ever shared a link to a single page app and seen a blank or generic preview, you have met the gap between great user experience and what crawlers can actually read.
+SPAs render content in the browser.
+Search engines and social platforms often do not.
+That mismatch hurts discoverability and the way our links look when people share them.

+PR [#110](https://github.com/oullin/api/pull/110) closes that gap pragmatically.
+I did not add server side rendering or change how the app runs in production.
+I built a small SEO generator that runs from the CLI, pulls the same content our API serves, and produces clean, static HTML with proper meta-tags, JSON-LD, and a web manifest.
+Humans still get the fast SPA they know.
+Crawlers get a lightweight page they can understand at a glance.

+This post explains the problem, the design choices, and what shipped.
+I keep the language plain and define terms as I go, so non-technical readers can follow along.
+Engineers will find exact entry points, data flows, and trade-offs.
+By the end, you will see how to generate the pages locally, what to expect in the output, and why this approach keeps operations simple while improving search and sharing.

 ## What's the problem solved